Weave Code

 Architecture Fit

-Psalm is a static analysis tool designed to identify errors, type inconsistencies, and potential bugs in PHP codebases.
-For a Laravel-based application, it aligns well with:
+Psalm is a static analysis tool designed to identify errors, type inconsistencies, and security vulnerabilities in PHP applications.
+For a Laravel-based product, it aligns well with:

 Integration Feasibility